BShakhovsky/PianoTranscription_Windows/README.md

 [![](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png 'Get it on Google Play')](https://play.google.com/store/apps/details?id=ru.BShakhovsky.Piano_Transcription)

+Android version also has the real-time transcription feature which may help you to learn the MIDI chords on your real piano.
+The app will recognize the notes you play and highlight them.
+Once you correctly play all the notes of the chord simultaneously, it will proceed to the next MIDI chord, and so on.

 # Description

 3D-piano, with an option of advising on which fingers to use to press each piano key, accuracy of finger numbers is around 75%.